-How can organisations correctly implement the balanced scorecard?
+How can organizations correctly implement the balanced scorecard?

-In short, the balanced scorecard should help you understand business drivers and focus on value adding activities that improve organisational performance.
+In short, the balanced scorecard should help you understand business drivers and focus on value adding activities that improve organizational performance.

 Engagement of those who are going to be affected by the change process is critical to obtaining buy-in.
-In other words, you need strong supporting organisational structures, operating systems and strategies.
+In other words, you need strong supporting organizational structures, operating systems and strategies.

 Understand that the balanced scorecard is an empowering tool: It creates dialogue about organizational strategy, makes the strategy transparent and helps check the legitimacy of targets.
 All this reduces the risks of delegation.